A number of restoration projects have begun on our historic Grade I listed 1830 Station and Warehouse.

 The restoration work is part of a much wider multi-million-pound development project of the historic site and buildings that Science and Industry Museum inhabits, and it is all part of a plan to create a more sustainable museum.

-From January 2021 the Science and Industry Museum is embarking on a multi-phased programme of conservation repairs to the Grade I listed 1830 Warehouse, the world's first railway warehouse.
+The Science and Industry Museum has embarked on a multi-phased programme of conservation repairs to the Grade I listed 1830 Warehouse, the world's first railway warehouse.

 First constructed in 1830 as part of the initial site of the Manchester to Liverpool Railway, initial repair was undertaken when the building was handed over by British Rail in the early 1980s, and again in 2012 when the Science Museum Group became custodians of the site.
-The first phase of the latest repairs will look at the structural integrity of the building (including repairs to the masonry and woodwork) and ensure that it remains wind- and weather-tight (including essential roof repairs).
+The first phase of the latest repairs has improved the structural integrity of the building (including repairs to the masonry and woodwork) and ensured that it remains wind- and weather-tight (including essential roof repairs).